Radware/n8n-nodes-radware/README.md

 # n8n-nodes-radware

-This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+This is an n8n community node for interacting with Radware Threat Intelligence service.

-_App/service name_ is _one or two sentences describing the service this node integrates with_.
+It lets you use \*\*Radware IP Insight\*\* in your n8n workflows.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.